johnyf/tool_lists/verification_synthesis.md

 `- [Tool name](link url) (license, coded in language): brief description (Institution/other maintainer)`

 Please list only Open Source/research tools, proprietary ones are not widely and unconditionally useful.
-Conditionally (sufficiently) free tools are welcome.
+Conditionally (sufficiently) free tools are welcome, e.g., some closed source tools, provided they remain free for educational/research use.

 Would you like to suggest a/your tool for addition, but skip cloning/pull requests, please email <jfilippidis@gmail.com>.